At Pitcheroak we aim to:

 All pupils follow a PSHE curriculum as part of the National Curriculum.
 PSHE supports the development of social, moral and spiritual understanding.

 As a school we record significant behavioural incidents on ‘SLEUTH’, a behaviour tracking system.
 Reporting behavioural incidents is important as staff can then identify any patterns or triggers for behaviour and intervene if necessary.
 Behavioural incidents are monitored on a fortnightly basis and strategies are adapted or amended as necessary.
 Appropriate behavioural strategies are documented in support plans (BMPs and RRPs) and additional assistance can be given to staff or pupils either individually or in a small group setting e.g., social and emotional groups.

 Pastoral Support Plans can be put in place and regular Pastoral Support meetings can be held with parents/ carers to ensure a consistent approach both at home and at school.

 A child’s feelings of well-being are fundamental to their overall health and learning.
 Hayley works with pupils either individually or in small groups to help support their emotion well-being.
 The sessions are aimed at building self-confidence and emotional resilience through talking, mindfulness, emotional coaching and play, whilst helping them to find strategies to cope with further challenges they may face.

 Sessions may include some of the following:

 Role play: Allows children to act out and make sense of real-life situations that may affect their feelings.
 It can encourage children to explore, investigate and experiment with their emotions.

 Yoga and Meditation: Yoga and meditation improves both physical and mental health.
-Using controlled breathing helps to relax and calm the body, which can reduce anxiety and stress.
+Using controlled breathing techniques can help to relax and calm the body, which can reduce anxiety and stress.

-Talking Sessions: These sessions are non-judgemental and based on trust, they provide an opportunity for the students to talk through difficult situations, helping them to find their own solutions to problems.
+Talking Sessions: These sessions are non-judgmental and based on trust.
+They provide an opportunity for children to talk through difficult situations, helping them to find their own solutions to problems.